 In the first step, you discuss your company and the goals of ISO 50001 certification with us.
-Based on these discussions, you will receive an individual offer tailored to the needs of your company or organization.
+Based on these discussions, you will receive an individual quote customized to the needs of your company or organization.

-Especially for larger certification projects, a planning meeting is a valuable opportunity to get to know your auditor as well as to develop an individual audit program for all involved areas and locations.
 A gap assessment also offers the opportunity to identify potential for improvement as well as strengths of your energy management system in advance.
-Both services are optional.
+This service is completely optional.

 Certification starts with an analysis and evaluation of your management system.
-In this stage 1 audit, your auditor determines the degree of fulfillment for the stage 2 certification audit (system audit).
-In the next step, your auditor assesses the effectiveness of the management processes on site.
-In a final meeting, you will receive a detailed presentation of the results and possible improvement potential for your company.
+In this stage 1 audit, your auditor determines the level of readiness for the stage 2 certification audit.
+Next, your auditor evaluates the effectiveness of the management processes on site.
+In a final meeting, you will receive a comprehensive presentation of the results and possible opportunities for improvement for your company.
 If necessary, action plans are agreed upon.

-After the EnMS audit, the results are evaluated by the independent certification board of DQS.
+After the EnMS audit, the results are evaluated by the independent certification group at DQS.
 If all standard requirements are met, you will receive the ISO 50001 certificate.

 To ensure that your company continues to meet all the important criteria of ISO 50001 after the certification audit, we conduct surveillance audits on an annual basis.
-In this way, the continuous improvement of your energy management system and your business processes is competently accompanied.
+With this, the continuous improvement of your energy management system and your business processes is regularly checked.

-The ISO 50001 certificate expires after three years at the latest.
-A recertification is carried out in advance of expiration to ensure continuous compliance with the standard requirements.
+The ISO 50001 certificate is valid for three years.
+DQS starts the recertification process prior to expiration to ensure that all the requirements of the certification continue to be met.
 If the requirements are met, a new certificate is issued.